ffagithub/FFA-Regional-Standards/README.md

 The impact of this complexity is

-**Fragility**: As the scale increases, so too does the level of complexity.
+**Fragility**: As the scale of systems increases, so too does the level of complexity.
 This in turn breeds fragility and increases the risks of system failures.

-**Systems Costs**: As scale increases, the costs of managing this increasing complexity is a drain on resources (time, money and expertise).
+**Costs**: As the scale of systems increase, so too does the costs of developing and maintaining these systems increases.
+If complexity isn’t properly managed and mitigated there is an accelerated drain on resources (time, money and expertise).

 Solution
 --------